0xpanoramix/A-Journey-To-ZKP/README.md

 ### A journey to zk-STARKs by StarkWare

-StarkWare members, the founders of the zk-STARKs protocol, have written a serie of posts explaining the STARK protocol.
+StarkWare members, the founders of the zk-STARKs protocol, have written a serie of posts explaining what STARK really are.

 1. [The journey begins](https://medium.com/starkware/stark-math-the-journey-begins-51bd2b063c71)
 2. [Arithmetization I](https://medium.com/starkware/arithmetization-i-15c046390862)